 3.1.
 Heterogeneous treatment effects

 Table 1 shows the conditional average treatment effects of various agronomic practices on wheat yields.
 Panel (a) shows the yield gains to weed management with Sulfosulfuron+Metsulfuron giving the highest yield gains of about 0.3t/ha over no weeding followed by 24D and manual weeding.
 The combination of manual weeding and herbicides did not have any effect probably due to lack of power and small sample size.
 Panel (b) shows the effects of early sowing with with sowing earlier (1-10 Nov) getting yield gains as high as 0.7t/ha over those sowing after 16th Dec.
 Panel (c) reports yield gains to additional irrigation as compared to 1 irrigation.
 We find that an additional irrigation results in about 0.4t yield gains.
 Panel (d) shows the yield losses to selecting a variety other than HD 2967.
 Except for Super 303 and HD 2733, which have no significant yield differences to HD 2967, the rest of the varieties examined result in yield losses as compared to HD 2967.
-All of these competing varieties are long duration varieties(also known as early sown varieties) consistent with prior studies .
+All of these competing varieties are long duration varieties(also known as early sown varieties) consistent with prior studies.
+As a robustness check, we also computed all these estimates using ordinary least squares and random forest models (appendices) finding small differences in the estimates.

 Table 1: Conditional average treatment effects (yield gain as compared to base) using multi-armed bandit causal random forest models